oVirt/ovirt-site/source/feature/detailed-host-network-qos.html.md

     -   C: 15mbps
 *   From the above it is easy to see that there is borrowing of extra bandwidth between the networks.
 *   Network bandwidths can be capped so that they do not exceed a certain consumption regardless of extra bandwidth being available.
-*   It is possible to define bursts to throttle some relatively latency insensitive networks (like storage) and favor highly latency sensitive networks (like VoIP or graphical consoles).
+*   It is generally possible to define bursts to throttle some relatively latency insensitive networks (like storage) and favor highly latency sensitive networks (like VoIP or graphical consoles).
+However, for simplicity's sake, initially this configuration won't be exposed via the engine.
+*   It is relatively easy to achieve unpredictable network behavior via QoS configuration, either by having mixed QoS configuration on a logical link (i.e. some networks with QoS, some without) or by over-committing (i.e. having the sum of "real time" traffic required by networks on a logical link surpass the link's capabilities).
+Therefore, these situations will be blocked by the engine; either none or all the networks on a logical link must have QoS configured, and the sum of the networks' committed rate must not surpass 75% of the link's effective speed.

 ##### Entity Description